GNU Compiler for Java: History

 The GCJ runtime-libraries original source is from GNU Classpath project, but there is a code difference between the libgcj libraries.
 GCJ 4.3 uses the Eclipse Compiler for Java as a front-end.

 In 2007, a lot of work was done to implement support for Java's two graphical APIs in GNU Classpath: AWT and Swing.
-Software support for AWT is still in development.
+Software support for AWT was incomplete.
 "Once AWT support is working then Swing support can be considered.
 There is at least one free-software partial implementations of Swing that may be usable.".
-The GNU CLASSPATH was never completed to even Java 1.2 status and now appears to have been abandoned completely.
+By the time of its removal, GCC had support for up to version 1.4 of Java (and thus lacked support for most of the later features, such as generics, annotations, or JPMS modules; despite this, portions of the java.nio library were implemented).

 As of 2015, there were no new developments announced from GCJ and the product was in maintenance mode, with open-source Java toolchain development mostly happening within OpenJDK.
 GCJ was removed from the GCC trunk on September 30, 2016.
 Announcement of its removal was made with the release of the GCC 7.1, which does not contain it.
 GCJ remains part of GCC 6.

+In 2023, an developer named Max Downey Twiss began independent work on a revival for GCJ, with GNU Classpath replaced with OpenJDK, with the goal of restoring GCJ as a native machine-code compiler for Java.